philwild/infosecdocs/docs/README.md

 Splunk configuration files are stored within the `etc` directory within the Splunk installation directory.
 Under Linux, this defaults to `/opt/splunk`.
 Under Windows, this defaults to `C:\Program Files\Splunk`.
 Modifying configuration files within the Splunk directory often requires the Splunk service to be restarted so that Splunk adopts the changes that you have made.

+Splunk configuration files are disbursed within the `etc` directory structure.
+Configuration files could be private to the user, or located within an installed or deployed app.

 Splunk applies an [order of precedence](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Wheretofindtheconfigurationfiles) to configuration files to allow `default` configurations to be overridden by `local` configurations.
 It is Splunk best-practice to never modify a `default` configuration.
 A Splunk administrator should always copy the settings into a `local` copy of the configuration file.

 Further information can be found [here](https://docs.splunk.com/Splexicon:Configurationfile#:~:text=A%20file%20(also%20referred%20to,SPLUNK_HOME%2Fetc%2Fsystem%2Fdefault).